 Guardiola’s tactical rigidity has also come under scrutiny this season.
 His commitment to playing out from the back has been exploited by teams willing to press aggressively, leading to turnovers in dangerous positions that better opponents have punished.
 The predictability of City’s buildup play has allowed opposing managers to prepare more effectively, denying the spaces that City’s intricate passing combinations once exploited.
 Guardiola has adjusted throughout his career when circumstances demanded it, but this season he has seemed reluctant to deviate from principles that have served him well in the past.

 The summer transfer window’s decisions have contributed to the current predicament.
-City chose not to pursue a replacement for Bernardo Silva, who departed for Barcelona in a deal that brought financial flexibility but removed one of the squad’s most intelligent players.
+As Sam Lee of The Athletic reported, City chose not to pursue a replacement for Bernardo Silva, who departed for Barcelona in a deal that brought financial flexibility but removed one of the squad’s most intelligent players.
 The gamble that existing personnel could cover his contributions has not paid off.
 Similarly, the decision to trust Haaland without a true backup striker has left City dependent on a player whose form fluctuates more than his prolific statistics might suggest.
 Semenyo addresses the wide positions, but the other gaps remain unfilled.

 For Semenyo’s signing to be judged a success, City will need to win the Premier League or go deep in the Champions League.
 A third-place finish and early European exit would make the £62.5 million investment look like desperation rather than strategy.
 The expectations at this club remain championship or failure, and bringing in a player of Semenyo’s caliber during January suggests the hierarchy believes the title is still achievable.
 Whether that belief is justified depends on whether Arsenal stumbles and whether City can find the form that has eluded them since October.

 The immediate test comes against Liverpool on February 1, a fixture that will reveal whether Semenyo has integrated quickly enough to impact a match of the highest stakes.
 City need points from their remaining fixtures against top-six opponents, and the February schedule includes meetings with Arsenal, Liverpool, and the FA Cup fifth round.
-If Semenyo can hit the ground running and provide the attacking threat City have been missing, the second half of the season could look dramatically different from the first.
-If the adjustment takes longer than hoped, the gap to Arsenal may prove insurmountable.
+The timeline is unforgiving: January signings historically take four to six weeks to reach full match sharpness in a new system, and City’s fixture congestion leaves little room for a gentle introduction.

 Semenyo’s personality and approach to pressure will determine whether he can handle the weight of expectations at City.
 Bournemouth is a warm club with modest ambitions, where strong individual performances earn praise regardless of team results.
 Manchester City is a corporation that demands trophies, where falling short of perfection generates criticism and questioning.
 The mental transition from one environment to the other has broken players with more experience than Semenyo possesses.
 His ability to handle that pressure will matter as much as his ability to beat defenders and finish chances.